QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

       Self.A := new Integer'(0);
    end Child'Constructor;

-   procedure Child'Clone (Self : Child; To : in out Child'Aggregate) is begin'
+   procedure Child'Clone (Self : Child; To : in out Child) is begin'
       Root (To) := Root (Self);
       Free (To.B);
       To.B := new Integer'(Self.B.all);
    end Child'Clone;

-   procedure Child'Adjust (Self : in out Child; From : Root'Aggregate) is begin
+   procedure Child'Adjust (Self : in out Child; From : Root) is begin
-      if From not in Child'Aggregate'Class then
+      if From not in Child'Class then
          --  This was a partial assignment, fix the A / B consistency Self.B.all := Self.A.all;
       end if;